-No impairment has been recognised in respect of non-current assets including intangibles (goodwill) for the year ended 30 June 2017.
+For the year ended 30 June 2018, impairment of \$409,000 was recognised in respect of non-current assets including intangibles (goodwill).
 Further particulars of impairment testing can be found in Note 14.

 Share-based payment transactions

 The Group measures the cost of equity-settled transactions with employees by reference to the fair value of the equity instruments at the date at which they are granted.
 The fair value is determined by using the Black-Scholes formula, with the assumptions detailed in Note 25.
 The accounting estimates and assumptions relating to equity-settled share-based payments would have no impact on the carrying amounts of assets and liabilities within the next annual reporting period but may impact expenses and equity.